Monument Valley, Arizona

 (Photo Copyright © Chad Fahs)

-Sea-Horses (Hippocampi) on a gondola in Venice, Italy.
+Sea-Horses (Hippocampi) on a gondola in Venice, Italy

 (Photo Copyright © Chad Fahs)

-Teatro La Fenice, opera house in Venice, Italy.
+Teatro La Fenice, opera house in Venice, Italy

 (Photo Copyright © Chad Fahs)

-Vasquez Rocks, north of Los Angeles, California, in the Aqua Dulce Valley, has been used as a backdrop in many films, TV shows, and music videos over the years.
-Most notably, perhaps, it was featured in the original Star Trek TV-series (the episode where Kirk fights the Gorn, a green, lizard-like, alien species), leading some to call it “Kirk’s Rock”, and featuring in subsequent Star Trek movies as the set for planet Vulcan.
-Memorable films shot in this distinctive landscape include “Blazing Saddles” (1974), “The Muppet Movie” (1979), “Bill & Ted’s Bogus Journey” (1991), “Army of Darkness” (1992), and “Planet of the Apes” (2001), along with hundreds more productions from the 1930’s onward.
-It even served as inspiration for “Pride Rock” in “The Lion King”.
+Located in the Agua Dulce Valley north of Los Angeles, California, Vasquez Rocks has served as a backdrop for countless films, TV shows, and music videos over the years.
+Perhaps most notably, it featured in the original Star Trek series during the iconic episode where Captain Kirk battles the Gorn—a green, lizard-like alien species—leading some to nickname it “Kirk’s Rock.”
+The site also doubled as the surface of Vulcan in subsequent Star Trek films.
+Other memorable productions filmed here include Blazing Saddles (1974), The Muppet Movie (1979), Bill & Ted’s Bogus Journey (1991), Army of Darkness (1992), and the 2001 remake of Planet of the Apes.
+It even inspired Pride Rock in Disney’s The Lion King, with hundreds more productions shooting there since the 1930s.
 For a more complete history of the area and its Hollywood roots, check out “The Agua Dulce History Project”.

 (Photo Copyright © Chad Fahs)